elastic/package-registry/README.md

 ### Testing with Kibana

 The Docker image of Package Registry is just an empty distribution without any packages.
-By default, Package Registry has the proxy mode enabled.
-Thereby, even if there is no package in the docker image, Package Registry is able to show all the information about packages available at https://epr.elastic.co.
-To test it with Kibana using [elastic-package](https://github.com/elastic/elastic-package), you need to rebuild the snapshot distribution first:
+To test it with Kibana using [elastic-package](https://github.com/elastic/elastic-package), you need to build a new package-registry docker image first from your required branch.

-0. Make sure you've built the Docker image for Package Registry:
+0. Make sure you've built the Docker image for Package Registry (let's consider in this example `main`):

    ```bash
    docker build --rm -t docker.elastic.co/package-registry/package-registry:main .